-We cannot successfully abolish slavery without your help.
-You are crucial in the fight against human trafficking – both in terms of prevention and demand.
+You are crucial in the fight against human trafficking and modern slavery – both in terms of prevention and demand.

 Education lies at the heart of The NO Project.
 Our commitment is that every young person has an accurate understanding of modern slavery so that they can then make well-informed, ethical choices as responsible global citizens of the future.
-We are educators ourselves and understand that in order to effectively confront human trafficking and slavery in your class – we as teachers must feel well-informed.
-Contact us at: firstname.lastname@example.org – we would love to hear from you!
+We are educators ourselves and understand that in order to effectively confront human trafficking and slavery in your class – we ourselves must feel well-informed.